makrai/notes/peters1903-tune-not.md

 # Abstract

 * how to best adapt the pretrained model to a given target task
-* two most common forms of adaptation, feature extraction (where the pretrained weights are frozen), and directly fine-tuning the pretrained model
+* two most common forms of adaptation
+  * feature extraction (where the pretrained weights are frozen), and directly fine-tuning the pretrained model
 * empirical results across diverse NLP tasks with two SOTA models show that the relative performance of fine-tuning vs feature extraction depends on the similarity of the pretraining and target tasks